What defines pulmonary hypertension in terms of mean PA pressure?

 Prepare for the Air Methods Critical Care Exam with comprehensive practice material.
 Engage with multiple choice questions and detailed explanations to ensure readiness for your certification exam.

-Pulmonary hypertension is defined as an increase in mean pulmonary arterial pressure.
-The correct threshold for diagnosis is a mean pulmonary artery pressure greater than 25 mmHg at rest.
-This condition is significant because it indicates that there is an increased pressure in the pulmonary circulation, which can lead to various symptoms and complications, including heart failure and reduced exercise tolerance.
+Pulmonary hypertension is defined by a mean pulmonary artery pressure (PA pressure) greater than 25 mmHg at rest, according to current clinical guidelines.
+This threshold is significant because it indicates increased pressure in the pulmonary arteries, which can lead to various complications, including right heart failure and reduced oxygenation due to decreased pulmonary blood flow.
+The condition is diagnosed through invasive measurement during right heart catheterization, which allows for a direct assessment of the pressures within the pulmonary circulation.

 Subscribe